GeekTrainer/help-desk-bot-lab/Node/exercise1-EchoBot.md

-# Exercise 1: Creating Your First "Echo" Bot (Node.js)
+# Exercise 1: Creating Your First "Echo" Bot with the Bot Builder SDK for Node.js

 ## Introduction